Pipeline

 Kymera’s pipeline is focused on addressing disease targets where there is significant patient need and where we believe protein degradation is the only or best way to improve the standard of care.

-STAT6 is an essential transcription factor in the IL-4/IL-13 signaling pathways and the central driver of TH2 inflammation in allergic diseases.
+STAT6 is an essential transcription factor in the IL-4/IL-13 signaling pathways and the central driver of Th2 inflammation in allergic diseases.
 Multiple gain of function mutations of STAT6 were identified to cause severe allergic diseases in humans.
-Dupilumab, an injectable monoclonal antibody that blocks IL-4/IL-13 signaling, is an approved therapy for multiple allergic diseases.
+Dupilumab, an injectable monoclonal antibody that blocks IL-4/IL-13 signaling, is an approved therapy for multiple diseases.
 STAT6 targeting is therefore supported by both human genetics and clinical pathway validation.
 STAT6 functions through protein-protein and protein-DNA interactions and it has been challenging to selectively and potently inhibit STAT6 with small molecule inhibitors.
 However, it is well suited for a targeted protein degradation approach, where a binding event is sufficient to drive degradation.
-In preclinical studies, KT-621, Kymera’s first-in-class oral STAT6 degrader, demonstrated full inhibition of the IL-4/IL-13 pathway in all relevant human cell contexts with picomolar potency that was superior to dupilumab, and equivalent or superior efficacy to dupilumab in multiple preclinical efficacy studies.
-In addition, at low oral doses, KT-621 demonstrated near full in vivo STAT6 degradation and was well-tolerated in multiple preclinical toxicity studies.
+STAT6 degradation has the potential to provide the convenience of an oral medicine with the potential for biologics-like activity and in doing so reach broader patient populations compared to injectable biologics or other standards of care.

 Atopic Dermatitis